Ryanvsar/AI_Churn_Predictor/README.md

 3. Create SQL Queries

-4. Use python to execute SQL queries, convert results to dataframes and calculate trends
+4. Use python to convert query results to dataframes and calculate trends

-5. Train ML model to spot and predict churn
+5. Train Logistic Regression ML model to spot and predict churn

 6. Label churn behaviours